theonetrade/backtest-kit/docs/classes/PersistMemoryUtils.md

 hasMemoryData: (signalId: string, bucketName: string, memoryId: string) => Promise<boolean>
 ```

-Checks if a memory entry exists in persistence storage.
+Checks whether a memory entry exists on disk for the given context.
+Lazily initializes the instance on first access.

 ### writeMemoryData